-In the first exercise class on Friday April 23rd we will be around with at least 3 assistants and will help if there are remaining problems running the code.
+In the first exercise class on Wednesday 2nd and Friday 4th of May, we will be around with several teaching assistants and will help if there are remaining problems running the code.

 A sample solution for the exercises listed below, will be provided before that date so that it can also be discussed.